 - Budget: Camping opportunities are plentiful in Patagonia and start as low at USD 10 a day if you bring your own tent and camping gear.
 Torres del Paine National Park is an excellent place to throw down your spikes and sleep under the stars.
 If you seek more comfort, hostales are a better bet.
 You’ll get a simple bed in a shared room and perhaps shared kitchen access.
 Some, like ‘Casa Perla’ in Puerto Montt, Chile, have dorms starting around USD 18 a night.
-Bariloche Hostel in Argentina has excellent reviews and shared dorms start under USD 10*.
+Bariloche Hostel in Argentina has excellent reviews and start at USD 14 in high season.

 - Mid-range: There are plenty of three and four-star hotels in all the major Patagonian destinations.
 A two-person room in a 3-star hotel in El Calafate, Argentina, range between USD 35 – 85.
 The popular 3-star ‘Madero Aysen Hotel’ in Chile runs around USD 100 per night.